 Arabic calligraphy is an artistic style related to the art of Arabic writing.
 It is one of the steps to learn and master the Arabic language.
 There are many Arabic fonts, but it is not necessary to learn them all.
 You can learn only one type that you like the way it is written and you feel that it is easy for you.
-There are many methods that help you learn Arabic calligraphy, so do not worry, it is not difficult or complicated.
+Many methods help you learn Arabic calligraphy, so do not worry, it is not complicated.
 You can learn Arabic calligraphy and master it even when Arabic is not your mother tongue with learning and training.
-In order for us to help you learn Arabic calligraphy, we have conducted comprehensive research to provide you with the most important information and tips about Learning Arabic Calligraphy.
+For us to help you learn Arabic calligraphy, we have conducted comprehensive research to provide you with the most important information and tips about Learning Arabic Calligraphy.

 Definition of Calligraphy

 Calligraphy is drawings and literal forms that indicate words that express the meanings and feelings in the human psyche.
 And there is no higher honor for the knowledge of calligraphy than that God Almighty taught it to mankind and endowed Him with that upon His servants.
 He, may He be exalted, said:

 Read!
 And your Lord is the Most Generous, Who taught by the pen.3,4 Al-‘Alaq.